ekuris-repos/ccpr_root/compliance/data_handling.md

 ## Purpose
 Establish comprehensive guidelines for the secure handling, processing, and protection of organizational data throughout its lifecycle.

+> **Implementation Note**: This data handling policy represents a comprehensive example for data-sensitive environments.
+Organizations should adapt the complexity to match their implementation tier and only if data handling requirements apply to their use case:
+> - **Tier 1 (Basic)**: Simple guidance on avoiding sensitive data in prompts
+> - **Tier 2 (Intermediate)**: Data classification with handling guidelines
+> - **Tier 3 (Advanced)**: Formal data governance with protection controls
+> - **Tier 4 (Expert)**: Comprehensive data lifecycle management with automated classification and protection

 ## Scope
 This policy applies to all:
 - Employees, contractors, and third parties